 If you’re not satisfied with the bunion-friendly options above, here are some additional footwear options to consider when managing your bunions:

 The information provided in this article is not meant to be medical advice and is for educational purposes only.
-If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Foot & Ankle Associates, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.
+If you would like to learn more about this and other topics related to foot and ankle care, feel free to contact Vargas Foot & Ankle Specialists, with a convenient podiatry office location near Mission Bend TX, by clicking here or by calling 281.397.3487.